coinsolidation/App/README.md

 Installation steps:

-Download file COINsolidationCUA.apk to smartphone -> Go storage your local movil -> Doble click COINsolidationCUA.apk -> Give installation permissions -> Install ->  Ready.
+1.- Download file COINsolidationCUA.apk to smartphone
+2.- Go storage your local movil
+3.- Doble click COINsolidationCUA.apk
+4.- Give installation permissions
+5.- Install
+6.- Ready to use...

 ******* NOTE: The User Guides you can check in directory "coinsolidation/UserGuide". *********